mneider12/Sunshine/README.md

 Sunshine
 ========

-Track my Sunshine project for the Udacity Android App Class
+Track my Sunshine project for the Udacity Android App Class.
+Parts of this project are copied directly, some are modified with guidance, and some are my own work.